MILANT10/NEXT-TEMPLATE/README.md

-Start Creating with a blank Next.Js template
+Next.js blank template ready to use